MBALearnsToCode/MBALearnsToCode/docs/myBlogs/20150924_NonTraditionalMBAMidPointLookBack.md

 highly performant algorithms to deal with really big data, in a session also fully-attended to the firemen's discomfort.

-    _Apparently, to fully understand Jordan's math, one must sometimes trade off some valuable hair:_
+    _Apparently, to fully appreciate Jordan's math and analyses, one must sometimes trade off some valuable hair:_

     ![](MikeJordanLecture.png)